swiftlang/swift-package-manager/CONTRIBUTING.md

 2. Verify the expected version of Xcode was installed
 3. Open SwiftPM's `Package.swift` manifest with Xcode
 4. Use Xcode to inspect, edit, and build the code
-5. Select the `SwiftPM-Package` scheme to run the tests from Xcode
+5. Select the `SwiftPM-Package` scheme to run the tests from Xcode.

 ### Using the Command Line